boschrexroth/ctrlx-automation-sdk/doc/connecting_qemu_vm_ctrlx.md

 Otherwise change port forwarding to 443:443.

-### ctrlX CORE^virtual^ with Network Adapter
+### ctrlX CORE<sup>virtual</sup> with Network Adapter

-In this case a ctrlX CORE^virtual^ is provided by ctrlX WORKS and its internal QEMU instance with a virtual network adapter.
+In this case a ctrlX CORE<sup>virtual</sup> is provided by ctrlX WORKS and its internal QEMU instance with a virtual network adapter.
 The default IP address of this adapter is 192.168.1.1.

-To connect the Windows host with the ctrlX CORE^virtual^ a so called TAP Windows Adapter v9 is created by ctrlX WORKS.
+To connect the Windows host with the ctrlX CORE<sup>virtual</sup> a so called TAP Windows Adapter v9 is created by ctrlX WORKS.

 ![ctrlX CORE](images/ctrlx-sdk.png)